Fougna/Turtle-Pizza/README.md

 - Car color changes when picking up pizzas.
 - Car color changes back to default when pizza is delivered.
 - Car delivers pizzas when driving over turtles.
+- Pizzas and boosters are removed from screen when picked up.